by Sam Leaver

 Cover for your foreign currency

-If you have already booked your next trip remember that travel insurance will cover you for loss or theft of your money whilst you’re away, as well as cancellation of your trip, medical expenses and loss or damage to your personal baggage.
+If you have already booked your next trip remember that Travel Insurance will cover you for loss or theft of your money whilst you’re away, as well as cancellation of your trip, medical expenses and loss or damage to your personal baggage.

 Insurance for pre-existing medical conditions